-Finding the right hair products can be similar to playing roulette, and the cost of trying to figure out what works well for you can become very expensive, very quickly.
+Finding the right hair products can be similar to playing roulette, and trying to figure out what works well for you can become very expensive, very quickly.
 Making your own hair products is easier than you’d expect, not to mention you get to control the number of chemicals in them, ideally zero!

 Rosemary oil is a fantastic ingredient to use in hair products because it not only helps with dry, flaky scalp, but also stimulates hair follicles, encouraging hair growth and strengthening hair shafts.

-Try these natural rosemary infused hair treatments for a little extra volume and to treat dry, frizzy hair.
+Try these natural rosemary-infused hair treatments for a little extra volume and to treat dry, frizzy hair.
 They’re super easy to do, and you probably already have everything you need to make healthy, rosemary-based hair care.

 Rosemary Volumizing Powder